bahaidev/textbrowser/README.md

         speech voices for different rows or columns (or just let user add CSS to columns to mark).
     1. Prevent XSS in field and page CSS fields
+    1. Review work display page fields and schemas/metadata to ensure all being used in results
 1. Once stabilized, target "textbrowser" dependency mentioned above by tagged version instead of `master`.